Where One Life Ends...

 Captain Treta walked around the desk and placed a paw softly against her arm.

 “I already told you.
 It’s a gift.
-To spare you from the reality of pain and suffering, whilst hiding you under the intimidation of what the idea of that pain will cause.
+To spare you from the reality of pain and suffering, whilst hiding you under the intimidation the idea of that pain will cause.
 This way the Federation will still have reason to fear me, without hurting one so useful and uninvolved in the process.”
 He spoke slow, each word meant with a dark intent.
 But he was speaking of sparing her, of innocence.
 That hardly sounded like the talk of a pirate, and for a moment Kala thought to question the truth of his brutality.
 But there was still a rumble to his words, and darkness in his stare.
 Surely, she assumed, there was strategy behind this somehow.

 “But what do I matter to you?
 You’ve killed thousands of innocents before, one more’s blood on your hands shouldn’t make a difference in this fight.”